JakePIXL/zero2prod/README.md

 I hope that by sharing my code and notes, it may be helpful to others who are also learning Rust and backend development.

-This book is easily ⭐️⭐️⭐️⭐️'s by the way, Luca and contributers if you see this, thank you for your work!
+This book is easily ⭐️⭐️⭐️⭐️⭐️'s by the way, Luca and contributers if you see this, thank you for your work!

 ## What I do differently